 Diphtheria disease is mediated by the toxin of the aerobic gram-positive bacterium Corynebacterium diphtheria.
 The incubation period is generally 2-5 days.
 Diphtheria can infect almost any mucous membrane, but most commonly infects the pharynx and tonsils.
 Disease begins insidiously with mild symptoms such as malaise, sore throat, low-grade fever and anorexia.
 A membrane forms and expands within 2-3 days potentially causing respiratory obstruction, and sometimes results in coma and death within 6-10 days.
 Complications from diphtheria are mostly attributable to the toxin, and the most common complications other than respiratory obstruction are paralysis and myocarditis.

-Vaccine Effectiveness: A complete primary 3 dose series of diphtheria toxoid and tetanus toxoid results in estimated clinical efficacies of 95% and 100%, respectively.
+Vaccine Effectiveness: A complete primary three-dose series of diphtheria toxoid and tetanus toxoid results in estimated clinical efficacies of 95% and 100%, respectively.
 The efficacy of the acellular pertussis component of DTaP vaccines licensed in the U.S. has been estimated to be 84% in the short-term (i.e., within 3 years of series completion).
-The antibody response to one dose of Tdap in adults is similar to that in infants after three doses of DTaP [1, 5, 6].
-Infants born to mothers immunized during pregnancy have between 50-100% of the pertussis antibody titers of their mothers at birth, although this passive immunity wanes rapidly.9
+The antibody response to one dose of Tdap in adults is similar to that in infants after three doses of DTaP.4,7,8 Infants born to mothers immunized during pregnancy have between 50-100% of the pertussis antibody titers of their mothers at birth, although this passive immunity wanes rapidly.9

-However, immunity wanes over time.
+Vaccine-induced active immunity also wanes over time.
 By ten years after vaccination, the tetanus antitoxin levels in some individuals decreases below the minimal protective level.
-Of particular concern is the waning immunity from the acellular pertussis vaccine, which has contributed to the resurgence of pertussis in the United States.
-The rapid waning of antibody is one of the main reasons for vaccinating with Tdap during every pregnancy.
+Of particular concern is the more rapid waning immunity from the acellular pertussis vaccine, which has contributed to the resurgence of pertussis in the United States.
+The rapid waning of antibody is one of the main reasons for vaccinating with Tdap during every pregnancy.4

 Local reactions occur in 21-66% of adults after Tdap.
 Fever greater than 100.4°F occurs in 1.4% of Tdap recipients.
 Mild systemic reactions such as headache or drowsiness occasionally occur after vaccination.
-Besides very rare occurrences of anaphylaxis, no serious adverse events* have been shown to be caused by Tdap vaccination.
-Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further Tdap vaccination.
+Besides very rare occurrences of anaphylaxis, no serious adverse events6F have been shown to be caused by Tdap vaccination.
+Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further Tdap vaccination.4

-Because syncope has been reported among adolescents receiving vaccinations, adolescent recipients should always receive the vaccine while sitting and not in view of others awaiting vaccination, and be observed for up to 15 minutes immediately after vaccination [12-15].
+Because syncope has been reported among adolescents receiving vaccinations, adolescent recipients should always receive the vaccine while sitting and not in view of others awaiting vaccination, and be observed for up to 15 minutes immediately after vaccination.14-17

 Contraindications and Precautions: Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further vaccination with DTaP and Tdap.
 Another contraindication for both vaccines is encephalopathy within 7 days after previous vaccination without an identifiable alternative cause.
 Current moderate to severe acute illness is a precaution to any vaccination.